Dedicated legal representation in New Jersey

 - Accidents caused by defective motor vehicle parts

 Our seasoned attorneys have the resources and experience to establish liability in complex accident cases and craft the strongest possible legal arguments on your behalf.
 Our attorneys and in-house investigators review injury and police reports, speak with eyewitnesses, compile evidence, and secure vital testimony from medical experts that lend credibility to your claim.
 Without a knowledgeable lawyer in your corner, insurance companies will likely offer much less than your case is worth.
-We have an outstanding record of dealing with insurance companies in both New York and New Jersey, but if negotiations fail, be assured your case will be prepared for trial and presented with expertise honed in decades of courtroom experience.
+We have an outstanding record of dealing with insurance companies in New Jersey, but if negotiations fail, be assured your case will be prepared for trial and presented with expertise honed in decades of courtroom experience.

 Watch Video: When Can I Sue for Injuries in a Car Accident in New Jersey?

-New York and New Jersey traffic fatalities rise
+New Jersey traffic fatalities rise

 New Jersey state police report that traffic accident deaths increased 8 percent in 2016, claiming more than 600 lives.
 Of the 607 victims, 89 were passengers, 167 were pedestrians, and 18 were cyclists.
 As in previous years, law enforcement officials say that excessive speed, driver fatigue, lack of seat belt use, and texting while driving contributed to many of these deaths.
 Cathleen Lewis of the AAA New Jersey Automobile Club reports that driver distraction is the largest change in behavior over the last decade.